 Let us consider the family of all trees which can be constructed by joining a point $r$, the {\it root}, with an ordered set of $n\ge 1$ points, the {\it endpoints} of the {\it unlabeled tree}, so that $r$ is not a branching point. $n$ will be called the {\it order} of the unlabeled tree and the branching points will be called the {\it non trivial vertices}.
 The unlabeled trees are partially ordered from the root to the endpoints in the natural way; we shall use the symbol $<$ to denote the partial order.
 The number of unlabeled trees is $4^n$.
-The set of labeled trees $\TT_{h,n}$ is defined associating a label $h\le N-1$ with the root; moreover we introduce a family of vertical lines, labeled by an an integer taking values in $[h,N+1]$ intersecting all the non-trivial vertices, the endpoints and other points called trivial vertices.
+The set of labeled trees $\TT_{h,n}$ is defined associating a label $h\le N-1$ with the root; moreover we introduce a family of vertical lines, labeled by an integer taking values in $[h,N+1]$ intersecting all the non-trivial vertices, the endpoints and other points called trivial vertices.
 The set of the {\it vertices} $v$ of $\t$ will be the union of the endpoints, the trivial vertices and the non trivial vertices.
 The scale label is $h_v$ and, if $v_1$ and $v_2$ are two vertices and $v_1<v_2$, then $h_{v_1}<h_{v_2}$.
 Moreover, there is only one vertex immediately following the root, which will be denoted $v_0$ and can not be an endpoint; its scale is $h+1$.

 There are two kinds of end-points, normal and special, and $n=\bar n+m$.
-The normal and-points are $\bar n$ and are associated to terms in the effective potential not depending from the external fields $J$.
-The $\n$-endpoints are associated to the first line of \pref{ann} and have scale $h_v\le N+1$ and there is the constraint that $h_v=h_{v'}+1$, if $v'$ is the first non trivial vertex immediately preceding $v$.
-The $V_G$-endpoints have scale $h_v=N+1$ and are associated one of the terms in \pref{quar}, and to the $V_A$-endpoints is associated one of the terms in \pref{sas3} with $m=0$.
-The special end-endpoints have associated terms with at least an external $J$ fields; the $Z^W, Z^{e.m.},Z^5$ end-points have $h_v\le N+1$ and there is the constraint that $h_v=h_{v'}+1$, and are associated with one of the terms in the second line of \pref{ann}; the $V_A$ end-points have scale $N$ and are associated to the terms with $(n,m)\not=(1,1)$ in \pref{sas3}.
+The normal end-points are $\bar n$ and are associated to terms in the effective potential not depending on the external fields $J$.
+The $\n$-end-points are associated with the first line of \pref{ann} and have scale $h_v\le N+1$ and there is the constraint that $h_v=h_{v'}+1$, if $v'$ is the first non trivial vertex immediately preceding $v$.
+The $V_F$-endpoints have scale $h_v=N+1$ and are associated to one of the terms in \pref{quar}, and to the $V_A$-endpoints is associated one of the terms in \pref{sas3} with $m=0$.
+The special end-endpoints have associated terms with at least an external $J$ fields; the $Z^{J},Z^5$ end-points have $h_v\le N+1$ and there is the constraint that $h_v=h_{v'}+1$, and are associated with one of the terms in the second line of \pref{ann}; the $V_A$ end-points have scale $N$ and are associated to the terms with $(n,m)\not=(1,1)$ in \pref{sas3}.